Design of Raft Foundations – Methods and Calculations

 for the whole area about x and y axes through the centroid.

-2) Soil line Method (Elastic Method)
+2) Soil line Method (Elastic Method) of Raft Foundation Design

 A number of methods have been proposed based on primarily on two approaches of simplified and truly elastic foundations.